-States across the nation kick off sales tax holidays in late July and early August.
-Stroll into your favorite store during these windows, and you may be able to purchase items without being charged state sales tax.
+States across the nation kick off sales tax holidays in July and August.
+Stroll into your favorite store during these windows of time, and you may be able to purchase items without being charged state sales tax.

 Think of it as a way to boost your savings — and a rare opportunity to get an upper hand on the taxman.

-In many of these summer sales tax holidays, back-to-school items are exempt items, including everything from clothes to school supplies.
-Other states extend the savings to things like office supplies and personal computers.
+In many of these summer sales tax holidays, back-to-school items are exempt, including everything from clothes to school supplies.
+Other states extend the savings to things like personal computers.